 When it comes to commissioning services, we know the best results come from working together with our local communities.

 Below are the different ways you can be involved in shaping how healthcare is planned and delivered in Kent and Medway.

 Initially we will aim to recruit around 2,500 people for the Kent and Medway Citizens' Panel.

 Members will be actively recruited through a professional market research organisation to ensure the panel reflects the wider population.
 People will be enlisted for a time limited period, after which new panel members will be recruited to ensure continued access to fresh views and continued representation to any changing demographic.

 People wanting to remain engaged after their time on the Citizens’ Panel will be able to join the Health Network and continue to be actively engaged through the range of other options shown on this page.

 We need members of the public who reflect the population in age, ethnicity, gender, location and other demographics to regularly share their views and ideas on a wide range of issues.
-The information they provide will help us to understand and meet the needs of our local communities and improve the quality of services we offer.
+The information they provide will help us to understand and meet the needs of local people and communities and improve the quality of services we offer.

 To register your interest please email us.

 The Involving Medway community development programme was designed to support the engagement needs of the CCG whilst also actively building community resilience and encouraging community-led initiatives to improve health and wellbeing.

 Following a successful pilot in Medway, we are keen to introduce a community development approach to engagement in other areas of Kent.

 This model of engagement looks to go above and beyond the basic statutory requirements of CCGs to engage people in service design and changes.
 It recognises that active engagement can deliver health and wellbeing benefits and support communities to take more active roles in promoting positive physical and mental health behaviours.